DMGithinji/ai-summarizer-extension/ReadMe.md

 ---

-Built to maximize the potential of the common AI tools we're given for free. 🚀
+Built to increase productivity and maximize how we benefit from the AI tools we're given for free. 🚀